hybridsjs/hybrids/README.md

 ### Promises

-Expression does not support promises, but the library support them by the `html.resolve` method.
+Promises as a value of the expression are not supported, but the library support them by the `html.resolve` method.

 #### `html.resolve(promise, placeholder, delay = 200)` <!-- omit in toc -->